Duration: 9 Days

-The Everest View Trek is a special trek because of world’s highest Mt.
-Everest.
+Everest View Panorama Trek 9 days with Amadablam Easy Everest View Point Trek is located in Khumbu region access the getaway from Lukla to got to till Tyangboche Monastery and same way back towards to the destination.
+Everest Panorama Trek a special short trek because of world’s highest Mt.
+Everest to see within a week time.
 This trek takes you to the splendid view point of the Everest range.
 You’ll encounter lush valleys and extraordinary views of rivers, hikes over a suspension bridge and encounter spectacular view of Flora and Fauna.
 Mt.
 Everest is located border between Nepal and China and half side of the mountain also lies on each side border.
 Our journey will be start from Lukla which is a short and comparatively one of the easy trek to explore valleys, trails lead towards the alluring views of the Everest, Himalayan Range also we can find many others neighboring mountains peaks above 8000m.
 This is a supreme trekking for all those trekkers who want to explore and observe the scenic beauty of the Himalayan and culture of the inhabitants.

 Everest View Trek begins with a flight from Kathmandu to Lukla.
 Lukla is one of the busiest mountain airports while lying at altitude of 2,828m.
 It serves as the gateway for the Everest region and we will start our trek through the Sagarmatha National Park, which contains diversity of Flora and Fauna.
 It will be the best opportunity to enjoy the sight of pine forest, Rhododendron flowers and wildlife on your way to Namche Bazaar (3,440m).
 After having an acclimation at Namche Bazaar you will continue your trek through Tengboche Monastery(3,860m) which is the home of the highest Buddhist monastery in the Khumbu region and considered as best destination for the spiritual paths.
 Then we will head to the Khumjung Village where you can have marvelous village of the Sherpa people.
 Best destination to observe and discover the authentic Sherpa culture, traditional life style, Buddhist Monasteries, the rare yaks and the Hillary school.
 We’ll also make you familiar with the well-known myth of Yeti and who knows you might just see one too!
 From here we’ll go back to our hike than back to Lukla and along the way you can enjoy the last views of the incredible Himalayan range